mlcommons/medperf/docs/getting_started/shared/before_we_start.md

 #### Login to the Local MedPerf Server

 The local MedPerf server is pre-configured with a dummy local authentication system.
 Remember that when you are communicating with the real MedPerf server, you should follow the steps in [this guide](../concepts/auth.md#login) to login.
-For the tutorials, you don't have to do anything.
+For the tutorials, you should not do anything.

 You are now ready to start!